TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 ![Front of Sensor Unit PCB](SCD-40_C02_Sensor.PNG)
   -  BH1750
 ![Front of Sensor Unit PCB](BH1750.PNG)
   - Gravity Electrochemical O₂ Sensor: Unfortunatly where is no CAD file for this sensor.
-Blue Box has been made in its place on the first layer Sensor Units.
+Blue Box has been made in its place on the first layer of the Sensor Units.

  - Battery Box